abkolan/stream-alerts-improved/README.md

 A simulation of a single instance of a sliding window of 10s can be found in this gist [here](https://gist.github.com/abkolan/d786e261752d2ae76faa11fcb1645aa4).

 ### Further Improvements
-* The map can be garbage collected if the last updated time is passed the interval.
+* The map can be garbage collected if the last updated time is passed the interval, i.e There are values in the Array `A` that are not relevant to the computation.
+For Example: For an interval of 5m, we could garbage collect keys, for which we have not seen values for more than 5m.
 * Lazy propagation can be used for the updates in the segment tree, so the updates are done only when the sum is to be computed.
+Propagation can be carried out at the end of the 1s, when the sum is computed.

 ### Building and Running
 **Prerequisites**